HimejiDev/Voxel-Game/README.md

 - Endless exploration 🌄: Embark on epic journeys, uncover hidden treasures, and traverse diverse terrains as you venture further into the infinite world.

 ## Download and Play 🚀
-Ready to dive into our voxel adventure? <!-- You can download and play the latest version of our game right now on [itch.io](https://h1mejidev.itch.io/voxel-game) or here on [GitHub](https://github.com/HimejiDev/Voxel-Game/releases/latest) --> Unfortunately you will have to wait a little bit 😢, since [Version 0.1](https://github.com/HimejiDev/Voxel-Game/#version-01) is still being worked on.
+Ready to dive into our voxel adventure? <!-- You can download and play the latest version of our game right now on [itch.io](https://h1mejidev.itch.io/voxel-game) or here on [GitHub](https://github.com/HimejiDev/Voxel-Game/releases/latest) --> Unfortunately you will have to wait a little bit 😢, since [Alpha Version 0.1](https://github.com/HimejiDev/Voxel-Game/#alpha-version-01) is still being worked on.

 **Note**: We are continuously updating the game, so be sure to check back for the latest releases and improvements!

 ## Development Roadmap 🗺️
-### Version 0.1
+### Alpha Version 0.1
 - [ ] **Basic Movement** 🏃‍♂️: Implement character movement controls.
 - [ ] **Environment Interaction** 🌳: Allow players to interact with the environment.
 - [ ] **Inventory System** 🎒: Create a basic inventory system.